sandhyaraniMukkamala/Springboard/Capstone Project I/README.md

 In this project, I am trying to build a similar recommendation engine by taking Amazon Clothes, shoes and jewelry products related dataset into consideration.
 I am considering ratings and reviews given by users for wide range of products.

 Using KNN(K-nearest neighbor) I am designing item based collaborative filtering model to find similar items.

-Using Logistic Regression performing sentimental analysis for the reviews provided.

 ## Dataset -
 Amazon Review Dataset available at http://jmcauley.ucsd.edu/data/amazon/